 The Email Notification Selection page lets you select the email addresses to which notifications should be sent for this job.
 You can also request that a report be sent to the recipients identified after the job is complete.

-- On the Email Notification Selection page, in the Selected column, select the address to which notifications should be sent. - TIP: To select all email addresses, select the check box in the Selected column header. - 2 Click Next.
+1 On the Email Notification Selection page, in the Selected column, select the address to which notifications should be sent.

 The final page in the Restore Wizard displays a summary of the selections you made for the job.